Munitions Operations Technician (WEX-US)

 Uses CAS to the maximum extent possible and reports system discrepancies as required.

-Monitors the training of department personnel in the use of CAS.
+Assists the personnel in the training and use of CAS.

 Checks the daily connectivity to CAS and takes appropriate action to correct problems.

-Conducts all munitions work according to established quality processes, identifying potential problems and recommending solutions.
+Conducts all munitions work according to established quality processes, identifies potential problems and recommends root-cause solutions.

 Completes all accountability and historical documentation actions in a timely manner.